BassyAyman/Al-NewBank-Projet/deliverables/status.md

-# Weekly Status (Week 42) :
+# Weekly Status (Week 44) :

 ## What was done:

+* Implementation of more busness on transaction validation side
+* Implementation of new write and read service
+* Implementation of a master slave relation database
-* Implementation of some first service interacting in order to validate a transaction
+* Implementation of load balancer in front of transaction service
-* new architecture at the database level, master-slave intercation for less complexity
-* architecture change when it comes to transaction that has been validate, in order to be more resilient

 ## What is planned

-* For Tuesday, have the scenario ready with a high number of transaction made
+* Implementation cache and logic related in the write and read service
+* Implementation of what come after a transaction succed ( write impact on DB using kafka )
+* Probably migrate Read service to Spring Web Flux

 ## What's the difference from last week